reiver/reiver-fediverse-archetypes/README.md

 An **Accessibility Advocate** is someone on the Fediverse who advocates for and who may even by fanatical about others adding _caption-text_ to images in posts.

-They will often hound others on the Fediverse to edit posts to add _caption-text_ to images that do not have _caption-text_.
+They will often hound others on the Fediverse to edit posts to add _caption-text_ to images that do not have _caption-text_ (by replying to posts with images without _caption-text_).
 They will also often talk about screen-readers.

 ### Wants